KongoHan/Today_I_Learned/TIL/Chapter_2_Basic NLP/TIL_Day6_Lemmatization.md

 lemmatization is typically seen as much more informative than simple stemming.

-thats why Spacy has opted only lemmatization instaed of Stmming
+thats why Spacy has opted only lemmatization instead of Stemming

 ![image-20210906111131125](photo/image-20210906111131125-16308942924481.png)